microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 python sideBySide.py
 ```

 If you have a camera and display connected to your Pi, you should see a window similar to the screenshot at the top of this page.
 Point your camera at different objects and see how the model classifies them.

 If you downloaded the full source for [sideBySide.py](/ELL/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/sideBySide.py), you will also see the average time in milliseconds it takes each model to process a frame.
 Try to get a sense of the relative accuracy and speed of each model.
+If you compare the displayed times with the time indicated in the [ELL gallery](/ELL/gallery/), you will notice that your model runs slower than it should.
+The slow down is caused by inefficiencies in the Python wrapper, and we are working to fix this problem.

 ## Troubleshooting